sagemath/trac_to_gh/Issue 547.md

 # Issue 547: hg_doc should merge repository on upgrade/install instead of overwriting

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/547

 Original creator: was